mathieutamer/throw-error-on-timeout/README.md

 const timeoutError = new ThrowErrorOnTimeout(1000);
 ```

-Method `raceWithTimeout` execute the async function, that acts in the exact same way as
+Method `raceWithTimeout` executes the async function, that acts in the exact same way as
 the original function, but throw an error if the race agains timeout is lost.

 ```javascript